vercel/next.js/errors/next-image-unconfigured-host.md

 #### Possible Ways to Fix It

-Add the hostname of your URL to the `images.domains` config in your `next.config.js`:
+Add the hostname of your URL to the `images.domains` config in `next.config.js`:

 ```js
 // next.config.js